r4yfon/flashcarder/README.md

 - **View & Manage Notes:** See a list of all your notes, view individual notes, and delete them.
 - **View & Manage Flashcards:** Flashcards are grouped by generation batch.
 View batches, flip cards between question and answer, and delete individual cards or entire batches.
 - **Note Linking:** Flashcard batches link back to the original note they were generated from.
+- **Demo User:** The app creates a demo user automatically for development and testing.
+- **No Authentication:** User accounts and authentication are not implemented; all data is associated with the demo user.

 ## Tech Stack